Rehoming your pet

 When you have to give them up, Santa Barbara Humane provides another chance for a home.

 As an open-admission shelter, all animals are accepted into Santa Barbara Humane by appointment.
 All cats and dogs—regardless of reason, age, health, or behavior—will have a chance to find a new family.
-To make an appointment to surrender an animal, please email [email protected] or call 805-964-4777.
+To make an appointment to surrender an animal, please complete the dog or cat surrender form and we will contact you to discuss your unique situation.
+For general questions, email [email protected] or call 805-964-4777.